-- (2) Every company, firm or other business enterprise, other than those referred to in subsection (1), carrying on business within the Islands shall, as of the date they commence employing fifteen or more persons on work permits, submit to the Business Staffing Plan Board, a Business Staffing Plan in accordance with Schedule 3 to the Regulations within six months of such date. - (3) Every company, firm or other business enterprise which has no or fewer than fifteen persons on work permits, may submit to the Business Staffing Plan Board, a Business Staffing Plan in accordance with Schedule 3 to the Regulations. - (4) Where a Business Staffing Plan Certificate is about to expire, its holder shall apply in the prescribed manner and form for the renewal of the holder's Business Staffing Plan and the holder shall not be regarded as being in breach of subsection (1) or (2) if the application for the renewal of the holder's Plan was submitted before the date of the expiration of the certificate; and, where the certificate expires prior to the renewal of the holder's Plan, the holder shall be entitled to operate under the terms and conditions of the Plan pending the renewal.
+- the Business Staffing Plan Board, a Business Staffing Plan in accordance with Schedule 3 to the Regulations within six months of such date. - (3) Every company, firm or other business enterprise which has no or fewer than fifteen persons on work permits, may submit to the Business Staffing Plan Board, a Business Staffing Plan in accordance with Schedule 3 to the Regulations. - (4) Where a Business Staffing Plan Certificate is about to expire, its holder shall apply in the prescribed manner and form for the renewal of the holder's Business Staffing Plan and the holder shall not be regarded as being in breach of subsection (1) or (2) if the application for the renewal of the holder's Plan was submitted before the date of the expiration of the certificate; and, where the certificate expires prior to the renewal of the holder's Plan, the holder shall be entitled to operate under the terms and conditions of the Plan pending the renewal. - (5) Subject to subsection (6), neither the Work Permit Board, the Cayman Brac and Little Cayman Immigration Board nor the Director of WORC may entertain an application for a work permit by way of grant or renewal, where the applicant is in breach of subsection (1) or (2); and, where the application is in respect of a worker who was employed on a work permit on the date of the application, the worker's right to be engaged in gainful occupation shall cease upon the expiration of the work permit notwithstanding section 68(2), except that upon the applicant filing that person's Business Staffing Plan, notwithstanding that it has been filed late, the granting or renewing of work permits by the entities referred to in this subsection shall resume for that applicant. - (6) Notwithstanding subsection (5), where an application for a Business Staffing Plan is submitted after any deadline provided for in this section, it shall be accompanied by a fee amounting to double that which would otherwise have been paid if the application had been submitted within time. - (7) The Business Staffing Plan Board or the Director of WORC may, upon the written application of the holder of a Business Staffing Plan Certificate, vary or amend the Business Staffing Plan to which the certificate relates. - (8) Where a company, firm or other business enterprise has submitted a Business Staffing Plan to the Business Staffing Plan Board as required by subsection (1) or (2) but the Work Permit Board, the Cayman Brac and Little Cayman Immigration Board and the Director of WORC are of the opinion, having first made enquiries of the Business Staffing Plan Board and the applicant for the Business Staffing Plan Certificate, that the applicant has failed or refused to take reasonable steps to pursue and conclude such application, then the Work Permit Board, the Cayman Brac and Little Cayman Immigration Board and the Director of WORC may, upon giving not less than ninety days' notice to the applicant of

-- (5) Subject to subsection (6), neither the Work Permit Board, the Cayman Brac and Little Cayman Immigration Board nor the Director of WORC may entertain an application for a work permit by way of grant or renewal, where the applicant is in breach of subsection (1) or (2); and, where the application is in respect of a worker who was employed on a work permit on the date of the application, the worker's right to be engaged in gainful occupation shall cease upon the expiration of the work permit notwithstanding section 68(2), except that upon the applicant filing his or her Business Staffing Plan, notwithstanding that it has been filed late, the granting or renewing of work permits by the entities referred to in this subsection shall resume for that applicant. - (6) Notwithstanding subsection (5), where an application for a Business Staffing Plan is submitted after any deadline provided for in this section, it shall be accompanied by a fee amounting to double that which would otherwise have been paid if the application had been submitted within time. - (7) The Business Staffing Plan Board or the Director of WORC may, upon the written application of the holder of a Business Staffing Plan Certificate, vary or amend the Business Staffing Plan to which the certificate relates. - (8) Where a company, firm or other business enterprise has submitted a Business Staffing Plan to the Business Staffing Plan Board as required by subsection (1) or (2) but the Work Permit Board, the Cayman Brac and Little Cayman Immigration Board and the Director of WORC are of the opinion, having first made enquiries of the Business Staffing Plan Board and the applicant for the Business Staffing Plan Certificate, that the applicant has failed or refused to take reasonable steps to pursue and conclude such application, then the Work Permit Board, the Cayman Brac and Little Cayman Immigration Board and the Director of WORC may, upon giving not less than ninety days' notice to the applicant of their intention so to do, cease granting and renewing work permits submitted by the applicant. - (9) Further to subsection (8), where the application is in respect of a worker who was employed on a work permit on the date of the application, the worker's right to be engaged in gainful occupation shall cease upon the expiration of the work permit as notwithstanding section 68(2).
+- their intention so to do, cease granting and renewing work permits submitted by the applicant. - (9) Further to subsection (8), where the application is in respect of a worker who was employed on a work permit on the date of the application, the worker's right to be engaged in gainful occupation shall cease upon the expiration of the work permit as notwithstanding section 68(2).